BenMcLean/Voxel2Pixel/volumetric_ortho_impostor_rendering_specification.md

 ...the system achieves a visual result reminiscent of classic 2D sprites from the 16-bit gaming era, while remaining fully 3D, occlusion-correct, and GPU-driven.

 This document constitutes the authoritative rendering specification for the Volumetric Ortho-Impostor System.

+# Specification Amendment – Traversal Performance Invariants

+> **Status:** Normative clarification (no change to visual output or feature scope)

+This amendment clarifies performance-related *invariants* that are already implied by the specification’s goals, in order to prevent inefficient but technically compliant implementations.

+---

+## X. Traversal Performance Invariants

+The following constraints apply to any conforming implementation of the volumetric orthographic voxel renderer.

+These constraints **do not permit approximation** and **must not alter pixel-perfect output**.

+They exist solely to constrain *how* traversal work is performed, not *what* is rendered.

+---

+### X.1 Constant-Time Rejection of Non-Intersecting Rays

+Any fragment whose orthographic ray cannot intersect the voxel model’s axis-aligned bounding box **must be rejected in constant time**.

+Specifically:

+* Rays that provably do not enter the voxel AABB must not perform voxel stepping, SVO traversal, or leaf evaluation
+* Ray–AABB rejection must occur prior to any per-ray traversal logic

+Late rejection inside iterative traversal is insufficient to satisfy this requirement.

+This invariant guarantees that empty regions of the proxy volume which lie outside the voxel model’s projection incur minimal, bounded cost.

+---

+### X.2 Hierarchical Empty-Space Skipping

+Empty space represented by higher-level spatial structures (e.g. internal or empty SVO nodes) **must be skipped as a whole** when traversed by a ray.

+In particular:

+* Implementations must not rely on uniform, voxel-scale stepping through regions that are known to be empty at a coarser spatial level
+* Spatial hierarchies are expected to function as *acceleration structures*, not merely as occupancy classifiers

+This requirement preserves exact first-hit correctness while bounding traversal cost independently of ray length through empty space.

+---

+### X.3 Exactness Requirement

+All optimizations implied by this section are **mathematically exact**.

+They must not:

+* Alter silhouettes
+* Alter depth values
+* Introduce resolution-dependent artifacts
+* Approximate voxel boundaries
+* Depend on screen resolution or distance-based heuristics

+Any optimization that risks visual deviation is explicitly out of scope.

+---

+### X.4 Implementation Freedom

+This amendment intentionally does **not** prescribe:

+* A specific traversal algorithm
+* A specific shader structure
+* A specific data layout
+* A specific graphics API or engine

+Any implementation that satisfies the above invariants while preserving pixel-perfect output is considered compliant.

+---

+## Rationale (Non-Normative)

+The renderer’s aesthetic relies on exact voxel-defined imagery presented directly to the viewer, not on impostor or LOD-based approximation.

+As a result, performance improvements must come exclusively from eliminating provably unnecessary work (e.g. traversal of known-empty space), rather than from reducing precision.

+This amendment ensures that compliant implementations use available spatial information efficiently while preserving the renderer’s defining visual properties.